kir486680/csgo_aim/README.md

 Make csgo resolution same as in .py file
 ### New Release is out !!!!
 If you dont want to compile the file or you dont have python you can just go to the [release](https://github.com/kir486680/csgo_aim/releases) page and run .exe file in the archive
+### Features Planned For Next Release
+  - Using a json file instead of txt(Not started)
+  - Add a yolov3-tiny-prn model(In progress)
+  - Use Multithreading to read the screen(Not Started)
 ### Want To Help?

 I would highly appreciate anybodys help with my project!
 If you are interested in working in a team you can contact me!(kir486680@protonmail.com)